kroxylicious/kroxylicious-junit5-extension/RELEASING.md

 1. The developer prepares the release blog post.
 1. The developer adds their private key/passphrase as repository secrets
-1. The workflow `stage_release` tags, builds/signs the release, and stages the release on a Nexus staging repository.
+1. The workflow `stage_release` tags, builds/signs the release, and stages the release on a Maven Central Portal.
 This process uses the GitHub machine account [kroxylicious-robot](https://github.com/kroxylicious-robot) and a user token owned by Sonatype account `kroxylicious` account.
 1. The stage release is verified using manual verification steps.
 1. The release is made public.
 1. The developer removes their private key/passphrase from the repository secrets.